 In Unsworth Yard, you will find Cartmel Cheeses and The Bread Shed, alongside The Red Pepper & Hot Wines shop and Cartmel’s own micro-brewery.
-By the priory, entrance is Hales Home-Made Chocolates.
-Here also, once a month, the village holds a food market with many local producers setting up their stalls.
+Another foodie favourite is Hales of Cartmel, an artisan chocolatier who produce a range of delectable sweet treats.
+Once a month, the village also holds a food market with many local producers setting up their stalls close to Cartmel Priory.
 Look out for the Indian takeaway tent, a real treat if you love exotic dishes.

-In addition to the foodie outlets in Cartmel stop by The Larch Tree, selling quality toys, gifts and clothing.
-There are several good spots for stocking up on supplies too.
-For a slightly wider choice, head into Grange-over-Sands.
+In addition to the foodie outlets in Cartmel, it's worth stopping by The Larch Tree, a charming independent shop selling quality toys, gifts and clothing.
+Other Cartmel shops include:

 Country Houses - Gardens & Historic Buildings

-Holker Hall and Gardens is a couple of miles from Cark and makes for a very pleasant outing.
+Holker Hall and Gardens is a short drive from Cartmel and well worth visiting during your short break or holiday.
 The house, grounds and a deer park are all open to the public and a complete delight to lose yourself in - the estate arranges an annual programme of events.

 Levens Hall is a fine example of the archetypal English grand country house.
 Make sure you spend time enjoying the box and yew sculpted topiary gardens.
 Let yourself be beguiled by the succession of secret 'garden rooms', wooded walkways and the fine ornamental pond used recently in the BBC series Henry VIII.